Methodology

 Recipient and agency pages are built from locally stored records that are normalized from public source inputs.

-Slugs, summary fields, category blocks, and related paths are designed to make entity lookup easier to scan and easier to index.
+Slugs, factual field blocks, category blocks, and related paths are designed to make entity lookup easier to scan and easier to index.

 Freshness and updates